leondelee/cervical_abnormality/data_annotation/README.md

     python main.py

+Store your images under the folder "/Images/001" or ""/Images/002" or ... .
 Make sure that images are of ".jpg" type.

 Type "1" in the input box, which means the pictures to be handled situate in the folder ".\Images\001".
 Corresponding Json files can be found in the folder "\Labels\001".